NevadaComp4050/VivaMQ/AI/ProgressTracking/Log(AI).md

 Zarin -
     - Mid week goal - research AI prompt testing by mid week sprint
     - Friday goal - input testing prompts to AI Module and document output consistency and appropriateness

 Rahik -
-    - Find 'User Manual' documentation template and work through boilerplate and weeks 2, 3
+    - Find 'Interface Document For Backend' documentation template and work through boilerplate and weeks 2, 3
     - The User Manual should be specific for AI Module.
 Start with Steps 3, 4 for **Module Purpose**

 Eli